Fire Doors

 Sandwiching panels

 For paneled doors, the weakest area is generally the panel itself.
-In many cases the timber will be less than 10 mm thick at the thinnest point.
-One method of upgrading is to remove the panels, split them through their thickness and insert a sandwich material, either an appropriate intumescent sheet or a non-combustible board.
+In many cases, the timber will be less than 10mm thick at the thinnest point.
+One method of upgrading is to remove the panels, split them through their thickness and insert a sandwich material – either an appropriate intumescent sheet or a non-combustible board.
 This is more difficult than other approaches but does enable the original finish to be maintained, which can be important for heritage projects.

 Intumescent paper

-Intumescent paper and card can be used to selectively protect vulnerable areas such as the fielded area of paneled doors.
+Intumescent paper and card can be used selectively to protect vulnerable areas such as the fielded area of paneled doors.
 The application thickness is controlled by the thickness of the paper but can be veneered to restore a timber finish.

 Intumescent paints and varnishes

-Intumescent paints and varnishes are available for use on timber-based fire resisting doorsets where a maximum performance of 30 minutes integrity is required.
+Intumescent paints and varnishes are available for use on timber-based fire resisting doorsets where a maximum performance of 30-minute integrity is required.
 These products require extremely specific application techniques and are reliant on the underlying condition of the doorset construction.
 Great care should be taken to ensure that full-scale test data for the product is both available and appropriate for the application in question.

 It is likely that other upgrading measures will be required in conjunction with any of these measures.